rgap/My-Lost-Device/README.md

-App that finds a device (by its location)
+App that finds a device (by its location) : Project_AndroidStudio Backend : ServerCode

 Android - min supported API 8